 The Basics of Long-Term Care

 If you have a loved one who will likely need long-term care in the future, it is in your best interest to start planning now.
-If you have a solid plan about who will care for them, how much care they might need, the financial side of long-term care and other logistics, you will feel at peace knowing everything is in order for when the time does come.
+If you have a solid plan about who will care for them, how much care they might need, the financial side of long-term care, and other logistics, you will feel at peace knowing everything is for when the time does come.

 Where Should Long-Term Care Take Place?